Nothing beats freshly made basil cashew pesto!

 This pesto recipe with cashews is based on the traditional Genoa Pesto from Italy.

-How to make this cashew pesto in a mortar and pestle?
+How to make it in a mortar and pestle?

 These are the steps to prepare a quality basil cashew pesto in a mortar and pestle.